marcklefter/aws-nexer-starter/EXERCISES.md

 **Make sure to read and follow the instructions for each exercise carefully!**

+## Aborting Deployment
+If an error occurs while deploying code with the AWS Copilot CLI, **do not** Ctrl+C to abort the procedure!

+E.g., an error might occur while starting up new instances, and Copilot will try up to ten times before aborting, but this takes a significant time.

+You can change the state of deployment by setting the number of running instances to zero (and thereby trigger a safe abort) as follows:

+*   In the AWS Console, go to **ECS**.

+*   Navigate to **Clusters** and choose your cluster.

+*   Scroll down to the section named **Services** and select the service that is failing to deploy.

+*   On the service page, click on the button **Update service**.

+*   In the field **Desired tasks**, specify _0_.

+*   Scroll down and click the **Update** button.

+After a while, your deployment in the terminal will abort successfully; fix the breaking code and deploy again.

 ## Exercise 1: TMS API
 In this exercise, an AWS Copilot [Load Balanced Web Service](https://aws.github.io/copilot-cli/docs/concepts/services/#load-balanced-web-service) for the _TMS API_ is created and deployed.